Cracko298/MC-3DST-Documentation/README.md

 - Information provided in this Documentation can be used in Applications to Read/Write Data.

 ## Notice:
-- This Guide only goes over ARGB Skins.
+- This Guide only goes over ETC2_RGBA8 Skins which look like ARGB (but infact is not).
-- ARGB Skins in *.3DST Format are ALWAYS have a fixed length of 0x4020 Bytes.
+- ETC2_RGBA8 Skins in *.3DST Format are ALWAYS have a fixed length of 0x4020 Bytes.

 ### Before Continuing...
 - Make sure your .3DST Skins you want to edit follow the "Notice" section.